eventnetusa/eventnet/src/_vip/hearing-aid-act-2017.md

       * Provide hearing tests to evaluate consumer needs

-      * Sample your hearing aids to find the one that is best for them
+      * Sample hearing aids to targeted consumers

       * Drive sales onsite, through retail integration, and by directing to website.